JanssenProject/jans/docs/cedarling/README.md

 ## Cedarling and Zero Trust

-Zero Trust is a modern security model that assumes no implicit trust-every request must be explicitly authorized based on policies, identity, and context.
+Zero Trust is a modern security model that assumes no implicit trust.
+Every request must be explicitly authorized based on policies, identity, and context.
 The Cedarling enables end-to-end Zero Trust enforcement by embedding fine-grained authorization across the entire security stack, from client devices to backend services and databases.